Why Do Some Newspapers Refuse LLC Publication Ads?

 Yes, but it's unnecessary.
 Section 206 requires only one daily and one weekly newspaper.
 Publishing in additional papers adds cost without legal benefit.

-What if I already published in an unauthorized newspaper?
+What if I already published in a non-designated newspaper?